MicrosoftDocs/memdocs/memdocs/intune/configuration/email-settings-configure.md

 On both types of Android Enterprise devices, you can add and deploy an email app.
 Your options:

 - **Microsoft Outlook**: The Outlook app is available in the managed Play Store.
 To use Outlook as the email app, add the Outlook app to Intune, and assign the app to your users or user groups.
-The app will also install.
+The app also installs.

   After the app is deployed and installed:

   - If you want to customize Outlook or preconfigure it with your organization settings, then you can create an app configuration policy.
-When the policy is ready, deploy this app configuration policy to your devices.
+When the policy is ready, deploy this app configuration policy to your users or user groups.
 App configuration policies are optional.

   - If you don't want to customize Outlook or preconfigure it for your users, you don't have to.
-After Outlook is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After Outlook is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

 - **Gmail**: The Gmail app is available in the managed Play Store.
 To use Gmail as the email app, add the Gmail app to Intune, and assign the app to your users or user groups.
-The app will also install.
+The app also installs.

+  > [!TIP]
+  > If your profile uses Gmail and you want to use modern authentication, then you may have to deploy the Google Chrome app to the work profile.

   After the app is deployed and installed:

   - On **Android Enterprise organization-owned devices**:

     - If you want to customize Gmail or preconfigure it with your organization settings, then you can create an app configuration policy.
-When the policy is ready, deploy this app configuration policy to your devices.
+When the policy is ready, deploy this app configuration policy to your users or user groups.
 App configuration policies are optional.

     - If you don't want to customize Gmail or preconfigure it for your users, you don't have to.
-After Gmail is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After Gmail is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

   - On **Android Enterprise personally owned devices with a work profile**:

     - If you want to customize Gmail or preconfigure it with your organization settings, then you can [create an email device configuration profile](#create-the-profile) (in this article).
-When the profile is ready, deploy this email device configuration profile to your devices.
+When the profile is ready, deploy this email device configuration profile to your users or user groups.
 The profile includes the settings that connect the Gmail app to your email system, such as Microsoft Exchange.
 Email device configuration profiles are optional.

     - If you don't want to customize Gmail or preconfigure it for your users, you don't have to.
-After Gmail is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After Gmail is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

-  > [!TIP]
-  > If your profile uses Gmail and you want to use modern authentication, then you may have to deploy the Google Chrome app to the work profile.

 - **Nine Work**: The Nine Work app is available in the managed Play Store.
 To use Nine Work as the email app, add the Nine Work app to Intune, and assign the app to your users or user groups.
-The app will also install.
+The app also installs.

   After the app is deployed and installed:

   - On **Android Enterprise organization-owned devices**:

     - If you want to customize Nine Work or preconfigure it with your organization settings, then you can create an app configuration policy.
-When the policy is ready, deploy this app configuration policy to your devices.
+When the policy is ready, deploy this app configuration policy to your users or user groups.
 App configuration policies are optional.

     - If you don't want to customize Nine Work or preconfigure it for your users, you don't have to.
-After Nine Work is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After Nine Work is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

   - On **Android Enterprise personally owned devices with a work profile**:

     - If you want to customize Nine Work or preconfigure it with your organization settings, then you can [create an email device configuration profile](#create-the-profile) (in this article).
-When the profile is ready, deploy this email device configuration profile to your devices.
+When the profile is ready, deploy this email device configuration profile to your users or user groups.
 The profile includes the settings that connect the Nine Work app to your email system, such as Microsoft Exchange.
 Email device configuration profiles are optional.

     - If you don't want to customize Nine Work or preconfigure it for your users, you don't have to.
-After Nine Work is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After Nine Work is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

 - **Other email apps**: Other email apps that support Azure AD identities are available in the managed Play Store.
 To use these email apps, add the app to Intune, and assign the app to your users or user groups.
-The app will also install.
+The app also installs.

   After the app is deployed and installed:

   - If you want to customize the app or preconfigure it with your organization settings, then you can create an app configuration policy.
-When the policy is ready, deploy this app configuration policy to your devices.
+When the policy is ready, deploy this app configuration policy to your users or user groups.
 App configuration policies are optional.

   - If you don't want to customize the app or preconfigure it for your users, you don't have to.
-After the app is installed, users will need to know the information to enter to connect to their work or school account, like the email server link and more.
+After the app is installed, users need to enter the information that connects to their work or school account, like the email server link and more.

 For more information on app configuration policies, go to: